-During pupillage Caragh has assisted members of chambers in respect of a number of public law matters including:
+Caragh has assisted in respect of a number of public law matters including:

-Caragh has an excellent understanding of the inner workings of government having supported Ministers in the passage of primary legislation and prepared international litigation at the World Trade Organization while working as a solicitor at the UK Government Department for International Trade.
+Caragh has an excellent understanding of the inner workings of government having supported Ministers in the passage of primary legislation and prepared international litigation at the World Trade Organization on behalf of the UK while working as a solicitor at the UK Government Department for International Trade.

 Caragh has also taught public law and administrative law tutorials at the University of Glasgow and has particular expertise in constitutional issues relating to devolution.

-Caragh has a particular interest in the rights of women and children and individuals with disabilities.
-During pupillage Caragh:
+Caragh has been involved in work relating to equality and discrimination throughout her legal career and she has a particular interest in the rights of women and children and individuals with disabilities.

-Caragh previously worked as a solicitor at the Equality and Human Rights Commission where she led a project concerning the Commission’s strategic litigation and enforcement work in Scotland.
+Caragh previously worked as a solicitor at the Equality and Human Rights Commission where she led a project concerning the Commission’s strategic litigation and enforcement work in Scotland and developed a detailed understanding of the Equality Act 2010.
 Caragh has also worked on gender equality projects at the Clinton Global Initiative in New York and led a project at Capability Scotland on the impact on social welfare reform on disabled individuals.

 Caragh accepts instructions in Court of Protection proceedings.
 She regularly acts in section 21A applications and health and welfare proceedings, including urgent applications.
 Caragh has acted for litigation friends including the Official Solicitor.
 She also acts for local authorities and family members.